zdsman/fsetgrp-api/README.md

 Deletes an existing group.

 An error will be returned under the following conditions:
-1. The group does not exists
+1. The group does not exist
 2. The caller does not have permission to delete the group.
-Only a Group Admin has permissions to delete a group.
+Only a Group Owner has permissions to delete a group.
 3. Group has active assignements that require deleting first.

 ```